 However, if one is not able to spend thousands of dollars on modern-day, high-tech equipment that can measure that specific metric, how does one go about calculating launch angles in order to have the ability to properly teach it?

-As Mr. Koosed illustrates in our video, there is a quick, easy, simple way that involves turning one’s batting cage into a measuring device with just a few pieces of tape and a tape measure.
+As Mr. Koosed illustrates in our video, there is a quick, easy, simple way that involves turning one’s batting cage into a measuring device.

 If we take a look at the formula from the above image and expound upon it, here are the numbers we get relative to launch angle in terms of the exact distance from where the batter is standing that correspond to a spot on the top of the cage: